Last updated on 10th January 2024

 Marketers today know video is a critical component of any successful marketing campaign, and data from brands and consumers alike is proving that to be true.
-The average business publishes 18 videos each month, and that content is met with support by consumers – 87 percent of people say they’d like to see more video content from brands in 2019.
+The average business publishes 18 videos each month, and that content is met with support by consumers – 89 percent of people say they’d like to see more online video from brands in 2024.

 This trend isn’t slowing down; in fact, we’re seeing increases in video marketing adoption.
-88 percent of businesses that are already using video plan to increase their video marketing spend in 2019.
+68% of the marketers who don’t currently use video marketing plan to do so in 2024.

 How marketers are seeing results with video